Before or after your visit, extend your day in the areas near the museum

 During your trip to the museum, there’s a bounty of great options for dining, picnicking and snacking.

-If it’s raining or the Café is too crowded, the By George Café is a 5- to 10-minute walk south and offers indoor seating and cafeteria-style lunches.
+The By George Café is a 5- to 10-minute walk south and offers indoor seating and cafeteria-style lunches.
 The student union building (aka, the HUB) also provides an indoor space and options to purchase food.
 Search for these spots on the UW map.

 In the University District